-Name Literary Text and Contemporary Literary Theory Organizational unit Department of Croatian language and literature
+Name Literary Text and Contemporary Literary Theory Organizational unit Department of Croatian language and literature respect to literary text analysis.
+They will be able to apply the theoretical notions and discuss their advantages and disadvantages.

 Zvonimir Glavaš, PhD, Postdoctoral Researcher